I have wanted to write a post on racial relations for several weeks now.

 It is promising that race relations between people are improving.
 I see outward signs of racial comradery every day, especially in Denver, Colorado, which is very diverse, and has a proclivity for interracial relationships and adopting minority babies.
 This is promising to see.
 It looks good visually, and shows progress because when I was born in 1960, this was ‘a no no’.

 Without a clue, many Blacks and other minorities also contribute to racism.
 It comes out in how they treat whites and each other.
 We all play a part in this problem, which will not be easily resolved if we continue to sweep it under the rug and not examine the difficult parts.
 If we do not, however, definitively address racism, the end result will be brutal and blood will be shed.
 I am not saying this as a militant.
-I am saying it because history has shown us that equality and social justice is always preluded by violence and anarchy.
+I am saying it because history has shown us that violence and anarchy always preludes equality and social justice.

 To ensure that my comments are concise, I will interview myself.
 That will keep my discussion focused and prevent me from going on tangents that I know otherwise I would.
 Some followers already realize how verbose I can be.
 I usually don’t ever try to shorten my post intentionally, because I plan to use my blog content for books.